 On January 2nd of this year I was banned from participating in the php.internals newsgroup.
-This was because of a request made in this post which was followed by this post.
+This was because somebody did not like what I said, they complained in this post, and without further ado I was banned from the list in this post.
 I was not informed that I was to be either suspended or banned, or for how long, nor was I informed about which post had violated which published rule.
 This strikes me as being a knee-jerk reaction that was both both unwarranted and unprofessional.

 The newsgroup rules are documented in posting guidelines and also in mailing list rules.
 The latter also contains a link to the general purpose RFC 1855 - Netiquette Guidelines.
 In the interests of brevity I shall condense all those wordy and imprecise documents into simple language: